 Basically, it felt like that would be an added unnecessary step, when people could just listen to me speak instead (and in which case, I wouldn’t have to deal with the visual presentation aspect).
 So audio recordings made the most sense.

-I’m so excited to share the audio recordings in this indie author podcast with you.
+I’m so excited to share this indie author podcast with you.
 It’s a format that I think is going to be a lot of fun, and I’ve got a bunch of great topics that I’m eager to discuss, such as getting past confidence issues and insecurity as an author, receiving feedback from beta readers, my methods for outlining and writing stories, and so on.

-Each audio recording is just 10 minutes long.
-They are also all accompanied by a written transcript, so if you are deaf or hard of hearing, or if you prefer reading to listening, then that option is accessible to you too.
+Each episode is just 10 minutes long.
+They are also all accompanied by a written transcript (inside the “secret” version of the podcast), so if you are deaf or hard of hearing, or if you prefer reading to listening, then that option is accessible to you too.

 Introduction (about the indie author podcast):